 What is Dmrs reference signal in 5G?

-Key Aspects of DMRS Reference Signal:
+Key aspects of DMRS Reference Signal:

-1. Purpose and Significance:
+1. Purposes and significance:

-2. Structure and Configuration:
+2. Structure and configuration:

 3. Time and Frequency Domain Placement: